-Rocket Grants were launched by the Charlotte Street Foundation in Kansas City, MO and the Spencer Museum of Art at KU in Lawrence, KS, with funding from the Andy Warhol Foundation for the Visual Arts.
-Each year around ten projects are selected to receive up to $6,000, including eight Full Project Awards, and two Research & Development Awards.
+Rocket Grants were launched by Charlotte Street in Kansas City, MO and the Spencer Museum of Art in Lawrence, KS, with funding from the Andy Warhol Foundation for the Visual Arts.
+Each year around ten projects are selected to receive up to $6,000.

 For more details on our History, see Our Story.